The CheSSE project logo, link to frontpage

 Occupational Health and Safety Legislation

-Several directives give guidance on how work in the school’s chemistry lab can be carried out in a safe way.
-Two of them, the most relevant ones, are discussed below.
+Several directives provide guidance on how work in the school’s chemistry lab can be carried out safely.
+Two of the most relevant ones are discussed below.

 Table of Contents